will-moore/omero-mapr/README.rst

 Map Annotations on Wells/Images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For Plates the same Map Annotation that is on an Image has to also be on its corresponding Well for the Values to be correctly findable in the search function.
+The reasons for this rather unintuitive behaviour are partly historical, as in the past no Annotations were shown for Images when browsing Screen-Plate-Well data, and partly performance related, as the query runs quicker by saving a JOIN when you're trying to find matching Plates if you only need to query Wells instead of Images.

 Testing